hjerpbakk/xamarin-forms-birthday/README.md

 ## Create view for closest birthday

-Create a `ContentView` with XAML which will contain the closest birthday.
+Create a `ContentView` with XAML which will contain the closest birthday, `ClosestBirthdayView`:

-`ClosestBirthdayView`:

 ```XAML
 <ContentView.Content>